jwplayer/applicaster-docs/live/broadcast-live-events.md

 ## Event media types in Zapp
 Zapp assigns a video type based on the fields.
-It takes a few minutes before changes to media items fields are availalbe in Applicaster apps due to caching.
-Applicaster Zapp therefore also uses `VCH.ScheduledStart` and `VCH.ScheduledEnd` to determine when an event is live.
+It takes a few minutes before changes to media item fields are available in Applicaster apps due to caching.
+Applicaster Zapp also uses `VCH.ScheduledStart` and `VCH.ScheduledEnd` to determine when an event is live.

 | Zapp Video Type | Conditions | Comments |
 | ------ | ------ | ------ |